330 Fifth Avenue, 9th Floor

 The Mission of the New York State Office of Mental Health is to promote the mental health of all New Yorkers, with a focus on providing hope and supporting recovery for adults with serious mental illness and children with serious emotional disturbances.
 Applicants with lived mental health experience are encouraged to apply.
 OMH is deeply committed to supporting underserved individuals, organizations, and communities.
 To this end, OMH is focused on implementing activities and initiatives to reduce disparities in access, quality, and treatment outcomes for underserved populations.
 A critical component of these efforts is ensuring OMH is a diverse and inclusive workplace where all employees' unique attributes and skills are valued and utilized to support the mission of the Agency.
 OMH is an equal opportunity/affirmative action employer.

 Some positions may require additional credentials or a background check to verify your identity.

 44 Holland Avenue

-Notes on ApplyingTo be considered for this position, interested candidates should e-mail a cover letter and resume in Microsoft Word or PDF format to email@example.com.
-Please include the title of the position, location, and Vacancy ID #92937 in the subject line of your e-mail when applying.
+Notes on ApplyingTo be considered for this position, interested candidates should email a cover letter and resume in Microsoft Word or PDF format as an attachment to firstname.lastname@example.org.
+Please include the title of the position and Vacancy ID #130016 in the subject line of your email when applying.